 Before you start designing the room…

 It’s not easy to design a catholic prayer room that is not only beautiful but also provides an effective platform for prayer and contemplation.
-Don’t go overboard and create a room that looks like a church, but instead, think about the elements that are important to you.
-You might want to include a crucifix, a statue of Mary, an area for praying the rosary, or possibly a cabinet for storing the Eucharist.
+Don’t go overboard and create a room that looks like a church.
+Instead, think about the elements that are important to you.
+You might want to include a crucifix, a statue of Mary, an area for praying the rosary, pillows for kneeling during prayer, or even a recipient for holy water at home.